StatosphereSports/statospheresports.github.io/_posts/2018-05-14-Round-8-Results.md

  <p>

-Fairly strong result overall for the round, only Melbourne'e blowout of Gold Coast was off by moer than 30 points.
+Fairly strong result overall for the round, only Melbourne's blowout of Gold Coast was off by moer than 30 points.
 Would've liked to have a few other results under the 2 goal mark but having 8/9 under 30 points is a positive with the one really close result in the Western Bulldogs-Brisbane game.

  </p>